brianhouse/art_and_code/README.md

 #### Wednesday 4/19
-- Intemediate crit sketch #7
+- Share concept and progress on sketch #7
 - Questions and work time